schnador/geoguessr-lmao/README.md

 1. Visit your [Liked Maps page](https://www.geoguessr.com/me/likes) on GeoGuessr.
 2. Add tags

-   - Enable "Editmode ✏️"
+   - Enable Editmode (✏️)
    - Add a tag by either entering a text or selecting one from the list of available tags:
      ![Add a tag](https://github.com/schnador/geoguessr-lmao/raw/main/img/add-tag.png)
    - Press enter to confirm
-   - Disable "Editmode ✏️" when you are done
+   - Disable Editmode (✏️) when you are done

-3. Use the control panel to:
+3. Use the sidebar to:
    - Filter maps by tags
      - "Any"-Mode: Shows maps, which contain ANY of the selected tags.
      - "All"-Mode: Shows maps, which contains ALL of the selected tags.